Mixnode/mixnode-py-sdk/README.md

 * Or, directly navigate to https://www.mixnode.com/account/api to find your API key.

 ### Authentication
-This SDK comes with basic authentication over HTTPS which requires you to pass your Mixnode API key using a config file or as a string during client instantiation.
+This SDK comes with Basic Authentication over HTTPS which requires you to pass your Mixnode API key using a config file or as a string during client instantiation.

 #### Basic Authentication